U.S. flag

 Abstract

-How does the location of affordable housing affect tenant welfare, the distribution of assistance, and broader social objectives such as racial and economic integration?
-Using administrative data on households living in units funded by the Low-Income Housing Tax Credit (LIHTC), we first show that tenant characteristics such as income, race, education, and family structure vary widely across neighborhoods, despite common eligibility thresholds.
-To quantify the welfare implications, we develop and estimate a residential choice model in which households choose from both market-rate and affordable housing options, where the latter are priced below-market and must be rationed.
-Moving a new development to a neighborhood with less poverty and better access to good schools and jobs increases aggregate tenant welfare and reduces both racial and economic segregation.
-However, it is also more costly to provide and disproportionately benefits more moderate-need, non-Black/Hispanic households.
-This change in the distribution of assistance arises in part because of the rationing process: households that only apply for assistance in opportunity-rich neighborhoods crowd out other households willing to apply anywhere.
-Relative to the choice of where to build, policy levers available post-construction — such as lowering the eligibility thresholds — have only limited effects on outcomes.
+How does the location of affordable housing affect tenant welfare, the distribution of assistance, and broader societal objectives such as racial integration?
+Using administrative data on tenants of units funded by the Low-Income Housing Tax Credit (LIHTC), we first show that characteristics such as race and proxies for need vary widely across neighborhoods.
+Despite fixed eligibility requirements, LIHTC developments in more opportunity-rich neighborhoods house tenants who are higher income, more educated, and far less likely to be Black.
+To quantify the welfare implications, we build a residential choice model in which households choose from both market-rate and affordable housing options, where the latter must be rationed.
+While building affordable housing in higher-opportunity neighborhoods costs more, it also increases household welfare and reduces city-wide segregation.
+The gains in household welfare, however, accrue to more moderate-need, non-Black/Hispanic households at the expense of other households.
+This change in the distribution of assistance is primarily due to a ‘crowding out’ effect: households that only apply for assistance in higher-opportunity neighborhoods crowd out those willing to apply regardless of location.
+Finally, other policy levers—such as lowering the income limits used for means-testing—have only limited effects relative to the choice of location.

 Is this page helpful?